Non-cooperative game theory

 In game theory, a non-cooperative game is a game in which there are no external rules or binding agreements that enforce the cooperation of the players.
 A non-cooperative game is typically used to model a competitive environment.
 This is stated in various accounts most prominent being John Nash's 1951 paper in the journal Annals of Mathematics.

 Counterintuitively, non-cooperative game models can be used to model cooperation as well, and vice versa, cooperative game theory can be used to model competition.
 Some examples of this would be the use of non-cooperative game models in determining the stability and sustainability of cartels and coalitions.

 The difference between cooperative and non-cooperative game theory

+The terminology of cooperative and non-cooperative game theory does not imply that the players can only "cooperate" in one case and not another.
+Rather, the distinction between the two branches of game theory lies in the assumption regarding the institutional structure.